NullandKale/GPURayTracer/README.md

 My ultimate goal is to make a simple open-source component based ray traced game engine for low poly / low res games with modern graphics tech.
 I am up for collaboration in this, so if you are interested in this at all I would be happy to have the help.

+A test build to play with is available [here](https://github.com/NullandKale/GPURayTracer/releases/tag/0.0.1).
+If no cuda device is found it will render in CPU mode.

 ## Ways to contribute:

 Let me know you are interested in working on a feature by Email, PM, Github, or the [discord server](https://discord.gg/f3zwf2D).
 Even downloading the test builds and testing performance on different hardware would be useful.